 Glycerin exhibits hygroscopic ability very similar to that associated with natural moisturizing factor (NMF).2 NMF is found within keratinocytes in the stratum corneum (SC) and is composed of amino acids, lactate, urea, citrate, and sugars.
 It can absorb large quantities of water (i.e., hygroscopic) even when humidity levels are low.
 This allows the SC to maintain a sufficient hydration level even in dry environments.
 Numerous ingredients have been used in moisturizing products to mimic NMF activity; glycerin is one of the primary ones.

 The topical application of glycerin is considered a useful component in treatment regimens for various cutaneous conditions, including bedsores, bites, burns, calluses, cuts, rashes and, occasionally, psoriasis.
 It is well known to protect against cutaneous irritation.

 The name glycerol is derived from the Greek word glyko, meaning “sweet.”
 Carl Wilhelm Scheele discovered glycerol in 1779.
 Since then it has been included and used widely in topical skin cosmetics, with approximately 160,000 tons of glycerol sold annually in the United States alone.3,4 Glycerol is one of the most versatile and valuable chemical substances known and is considered the most effective humectant ingredient in the personal care industry (Table 25-1).5,6 It has long been used as an active as well as excipient ingredient in skin care products.
 Procter and Gamble (P&G) started producing glycerin around 1858, about the time they started producing consumer products.
-Today, P&G Chemicals is one of the largest ...
+Today, P&G Chemicals is one ...